ayejay/ayejay.github.io/_posts/2015-09-07-smoking-pipe-with-php7.markdown

 <p>While this would not be practically very useful, we can make PHP more fun with more sugar.
 The way things are moving in PHP world, future looks good.</p>

-<p style="font-size:11px;">This was a little experiment meant only for trying new things.
+<p style="font-size:11px;">This was a little experiment meant only for fun, it might not conform to some of the best coding practices.
 A few of the unimportant details are not mentioned here.
 If you want to compile and run this, checkout the <a href="https://github.com/ayejay/php7-smokepipe" target="_blank">repo</a></p>